We want to improve the connection between Shotwick interchange and Northop interchange.

-The A494/A55 between the River Dee and Northop Interchange is a dual 2-lane road.
-It experiences congestion frequently.
+The A494/A55 between the Shotwick interchange and Northop Interchange is a dual 2-lane road.
+It is regularly congested.

-The road experiences more traffic than it was designed for, and is below modern standards.
-It is poorly aligned and there is nowhere for broken down vehicles to pull off the road.
-Some of the junctions have slip roads that are too short or too close to the road, some of which have poor visibility.
-It is at these junctions that the majority of accidents occur.
+Due to the age and when the road was designed it struggles to cope with the volume of traffic and is below modern standards.
+There are no places for vehicles to pull in if they break down.
+Some junctions have slip roads that are too short or too close to the road, some of which have poor visibility.
+It is at these junctions that the majority of accidents unfortunately occur.

 The aims of the scheme are to:

-- improve access between residential areas and places of employment
+- improve connections for businesses and access between residential areas and work places

-We will minimize the impact of these improvements on local residents, the landscape, air quality, biodiversity and pollution.
+Where we can we will minimise impact of these improvements for local residents, the landscape, air quality and biodiversity.

 The scheme consists of:

-- The scheme increases capacity along the existing A548, includes modifications and improvements to junctions and provides a new section of road between the A548 and the A55.
+- The scheme will also increase capacity along the existing A548, includes modifications and improvements to junctions and provides a new section of road between the A548 at Kelsterton and the A55 at Northop.